shara170/de-zoomcamp-project-weather_data_analysis/README.md

 #### 6. Setup Mage:
 - Navigate to the mage folder by running below command:
   ```
-  cd mage
+  cd mage-zoomcamp
   ```
 -  Rename dev.env to .env.
-Move your json key created in step 1 in the "mage" folder
+Place your json key file created in step 1 in "mage-zoomcamp" folder
 -  Ensure that docker is installed properly.
 Can check by running ``` docker --version ``` in the terminal
 -  Add the path of your json key file in io_config.yaml
 -  Setup environment vairables in .env files for Mage like below: